Jean Fritz Boom

-Jean Fritz Louis Boom (born 9 January 2000) is a Haitian footballer who plays as a centre-back for TOGB and the Haiti national team.
+Jean Fritz Louis Boom (born 9 January 2000) is a Haitian retired footballer who played as a centre-back for the Haiti national team.
+Boom was born in Haiti, but adopted when he was a little child and grew up in Moordrecht in the Netherlands.

 Career

 A youth product of vv Moordrecht, and ADO Den Haag, Boom moved to the reserves of Fortuna Sittard on 19 June 2020.
 He transferred to the Cypriot side Ermis Aradippou FC on 18 August 2021.
+He joined TOGB from fellow amateur side Westlandia in summer 2024, only to retire after denying surgery to an injured knee.

 International career

 Born in Haiti and raised in the Netherlands, Boom was on the standby list for the Netherlands U17s in January 2017.
 He was called up to the Haiti U23s in 2020, but the games got postponed due to the outbreak of COVID-19.
 Boom made his debut with the Haiti in a friendly 6–1 loss to Bahrain on 2 September 2021.